47 results found

 Aune D, Rosenblatt DAN, Chan DSM, et al., 2015, Dairy products, calcium, and prostate cancer risk: a systematic review and meta-analysis of cohort studies, AMERICAN JOURNAL OF CLINICAL NUTRITION, Vol: 101, Pages: 87-117, ISSN: 0002-9165

 Fassier P, Latino-Martel P, His M, et al., 2015, Cholesterol and breast cancer risk: a systematic review and meta-analysis of prospective studies, ANNALS OF NUTRITION AND METABOLISM, Vol: 67, Pages: 324-325, ISSN: 0250-6807

 Chan DSM, Vieira AR, Aune D, et al., 2014, Body mass index and survival in women with breast cancer-systematic literature review and meta-analysis of 82 follow-up studies, ANNALS OF ONCOLOGY, Vol: 25, Pages: 1901-1914, ISSN: 0923-7534

-Romaguera D, Vergnaud A-C, Peeters PH, et al., 2012, Is concordance with World Cancer Research Fund/American Institute for Cancer Research guidelines for cancer prevention related to subsequent risk of cancer?
-Results from the EPIC study, AMERICAN JOURNAL OF CLINICAL NUTRITION, Vol: 96, Pages: 150-163, ISSN: 0002-9165
+Vergnaud A-C, Romaguera D, Peeters PH, et al., 2013, Adherence to the World Cancer Research Fund/American Institute for Cancer Research guidelines and risk of death in Europe: results from the European Prospective Investigation into Nutrition and Cancer cohort study, AMERICAN JOURNAL OF CLINICAL NUTRITION, Vol: 97, Pages: 1107-1120, ISSN: 0002-9165